 - Resident: An individual that lives in a 24-hour CQC registered care service either whole or part time. - Essential family/friend/carer: Essential family/friend/carer is anyone whom a resident sees as important to their daily mental health and Methodist Homes Association (the UK's largest charity care provider) have defined "A resident's family member or friend whose care for a resident is an essential element of maintaining their mental or physical health.
 Without this input a resident is likely to experience significant distress or continued distress." - Visitors: Where this guidance refers to visitors, it does so with the intention of meaning essential family/friend only and does not include other essential visitors or health professionals. - COVID: COVID-19 is a highly infectious respiratory disease which is spread from person to person through small droplets when an infected person sneezes, coughs or exhales.
-Infected persons may be asymptomatic, mildly ill or chronically ill as with the older population or those with underlying medical conditions such as high blood pressure, heart or lung problems, cancer or diabetes. - Outbreak: "An outbreak is defined as two or more confirmed cases of COVID-19 or clinically suspected cases of COVID-19 among individuals associated with a specific setting with onset dates within 14 days.
+Infected persons may be asymptomatic, mildly ill or chronically ill as with the older population or those with underlying medical conditions such as high blood pressure, heart or lung problems, cancer or diabetes. - Covid-Secure: Health and Safety Executive outlines Covid-Secure as "workplace adjustments put in place to manage the risk and protect workers and others from coronavirus".
+There are five practical steps in order to do this: - 1. carry out a COVID-19 risk assessment; - 2. develop cleaning, handwashing and hygiene procedures; - 3. help people to work from home; - 4. maintain 2m social distancing, where possible; and - 5. where people cannot be 2m apart, manage transmission risk. - Outbreak: "An outbreak is defined as two or more confirmed cases of COVID-19 or clinically suspected cases of COVID-19 among individuals associated with a specific setting with onset dates within 14 days.
 An incident is defined as less than 2 people with suspected Covid-19 regardless of whether staff or residents" - Support Bubble: A support bubble is a close support network between a household with only one adult in the home (known as a single-adult household) and one other household of any size.